seanmiddleditch/CPlusPlus/type-list-indexing.md

 A small library addition would provide `std::type_at<N, Ts...>::type` and `std::value_at<N>(pack...)`.
 These can of course have C++14 style aliases such as `type_at_t`.

-The original comments included a note by Bjarne Stroustrip that the sample implementation provided would execute in O(N) compile time. `std::integer_sequence` provides some implementation insight on how to reduce this to O(log(N)) or that an implementation could use vendor-specific built-ins to implement this in O(1).
+The original comments included a note by Bjarne Stroustrup that the sample implementation provided would execute in O(N) compile time. `std::integer_sequence` provides some implementation insight on how to reduce this to O(log(N)) or that an implementation could use vendor-specific built-ins to implement this in O(1).